Dynamic Hyperparameter Importance for Efficient Multi-Objective Optimization: Ablation Study Variants

 \section{Ablation Study Variants}

 In an ablation study, we tried variants of our algorithm.
-All options are shown in Table~\ref{tab:settings} in Section~\ref{sec:ablation_study} and will be described here in more detail.
-All comparisons were performed with the setup of the HPI-ParEGO optimizer (configspace adjustment value: incumbent, threshold: Symmetric-0.8, $r$=0.1, $u$=10).
+All options are shown in Table~\ref{tab:ablation} in Section~\ref{sec:ablation_study} and will be described here in more detail.
+All comparisons were performed with the HPI-ParEGO optimizer setup (HPI method: HyperSHAP, fixing strategy: incumbent, $\tau$-schedule: Symmetric-0.8, $r$=0.1, $u$=10).
 For the ablation experiments, we used three tasks from each \texttt{LCBench} and \texttt{rbv2\_ranger}, which were not part of the final evaluation.